 The issues that result in people sharing homes with people they don’t trust appear to magnify in London.
 High competition for homes and the higher-than-average expense of moving out appear to be forcing London residents to endure unsuitable living arrangements for longer than the rest of the UK.
 London residents are more likely than anyone else to share homes with people they don’t trust, but they are the least likely to move out of that home.
 House-sharers in East Anglia are the least likely to have a housemate they don’t trust.

 |Area||Percentage who’ve lived with at least one person they didn’t trust|

 |Yorkshire and the Humber||49.38%|

-Steve Roberts, the security consultant and founder of www.onlinespyshop.co.uk who commissioned the study, believes housemate distrust will increase as long as a choice for renters is limited.
+Steve Roberts, the security consultant and founder of www.onlinespyshop.co.uk, who commissioned the study, believes housemate distrust will increase if a choice for renters is limited.
 He said: “In cities where rent is high, it’s often necessary to share a house rather than rent a one-bed apartment.
-This means that inevitably, people will be living with people they don’t know.
+This means that people will inevitably live with people they don’t know.
 “That automatically increases the level of distrust among housemates.
-It’s not that people move into a house expecting their housemates to be untrustworthy, it’s just a natural response to sharing a home with unknown people.
-Hopefully over time trust grows, but as our study shows, it’s not always the case.
-“My advice for anyone sharing a home is to assume your housemates are trustworthy until proven otherwise but to take the sensible precautions you’d take in other shared spaces, such as hostels.
-“Keep valuables out of sight.
+It’s not that people move into a house expecting their housemates to be untrustworthy; it’s just a natural response to sharing a home with unknown people.